hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Utilities.package/MarkdownStringUtil.class/README.md

-I am a helper class for string operations that are still missing in Squeak.
+MarkdownStringUtil is a helper class for string operations that are still missing in Squeak.